kaiaai/sample-apps/usb-serial/README.md

 - upload all repository files into the new sub-folder
 - navigate to My Apps, click New App, fill out and submit app form to publish your new app

-## Deprecation
-Expect this API to be eventually deprecated in favor of WebUSB

 ## Serial API Overview
 ```js
 serial = await createSerial({ baudRate: 115200, eventListener: onSerialEvent });